michelled/weavly.org/src/activities/goal-based-sequences.md

   Adult moderator and one or more players
 books:
   - title: How To Code a Sandcastle
-    author: ' Josh Funk'
+    author: " Josh Funk"
     coverImage: /assets/media/how-to-code-a-sandcastle.jpg
+    link: /learn/resources/picture-book-list/
 ---
 ## Description

 This is a multi-level activity that starts simple and builds in complexity.
 The different scene of each activity creates a mission for the on-screen character.
 Learners will build a sequence of different actions to help their on-screen character complete its mission.

-* Traveling to the moon: \[link]
-* Growing a plant: \[Link]
+* Jungle Safari: \[Link]
-* Baking a cake: \[Link]
+* Farm Visit: \[Link]

 ## Steps

 * Pick an activity link
+* Choose an animal you want to visit
-* Help the learner to build the program to go to each step of the activity
+* Use a combination of different action blocks to build a program to move your character on the grid and reach your selected animal
 * Select the “Play” button to run the program and view how the on-screen character completes each step of the activity
+* To visit another animal, select the “Delete” button to delete your current program.
+* Start building a new one

 ## Tips

+* Adult moderators can show the movements to help learners understand the purpose of the activity.
 * Learners can leave the pen down feature enabled to draw a line as they move between the steps.
+* Once a goal is reached, moderators can encourage learners to think about other potential ways to get to the same animal

 ## Skill Development

+* Directions
+* Sequencing
+* Debugging

 ## Level Up!

 Learners can create their own program to add a specific challenge to their mission.
-An example would be picking up a Martian friend on Planet B on the "Traveling to the moon" mission.
+An example would be picking up a farmer on their way to visit a farm animal or avoiding quick sand in their jungle safari adventure.